UnlimitedMoneyLimited/Content-Keeper-Bypass/README.md

 Do the setup process as normal.

-2.Make sure google play installs, as soon as it is finished installing immedietly turn off your internet connection so that it wont install any "managed applications." make sure the blue icon turns grey.
+2.Make sure google play installs (you can tell that it has finished installing if you see a little briefcase icon on the notifications tab on the bottom right of the screen), as soon as it is finished installing turn off your internet connection so that it wont install any "managed applications." make sure the blue icon turns grey.

 ![image](https://github.com/UnlimitedMoneyLimited/Content-Keeper-Bypass/assets/153864886/1ca57b66-88c1-485c-8b1f-a671388cdf74)